 - Activity items that have already been paid for, or ordered

 - Evangelism or missionary outreach, or similar activities by political organisations, or

 - Activities that are determined to be contrary to the interests of the Commonwealth of Australia.

 Grant size, number of applications and duration

-Applicants could apply for a grant of $30,000 to $60,000 and were allowed to submit one application per round.
+Applicants can apply for a grant of $30,000 to $60,000 and are allowed to submit one application per round.
 Grants will be expended within 12 months.

-Australian community organisations were required to match funding at a minimum ratio of $1 Australian community organisation funds to $5 Australian Aid: Friendship Grants funds.
-The match from Australian community organisations could be either financial or in-kind, including volunteer hours.
+Australian community organisations are required to match funding at a minimum ratio of $1 Australian community organisation funds to $5 Australian Aid: Friendship Grants funds.
+The match from Australian community organisations can be either financial or in-kind, including volunteer hours.

 Risk mitigation and due diligence

 Australian community organisations must meet DFAT's safeguards and due diligence requirements to participate in program.